bsmith89/notes/uC2Hk5CN.md

-Committee meeting
+Committee meeting presentation

 -   Technical limitations blocked my earlier work
+-   still interested in proposal stuff, but they'll have to be adjusted
 -   fully funded project
--   still interested, but they'll have to be adjusted
 -   This is an opportunity
 -   Some "basic ecology" is happening here